Flat vector bundles and analytic torsion on orbifolds: Introduction

 From the dynamical side, motivated by a remarkable similarity \cite[Section 3]{MilnorZcover} between the analytic torsion and Weil's zeta function, Fried \cite{FriedRealtorsion} showed that, when the underlying manifold is hyperbolic, the analytic torsion of an acyclic unitarily flat vector bundle is equal to the value at zero of the Ruelle dynamical zeta function.
 In \cite[p.66 Conjecture]{Friedconj}, he conjectured similar results hold true for more general spaces.

 In \cite{Shfried}, following the early contribution of Fried \cite{FriedRealtorsion} and Moscovici-Stanton \cite{MStorsion}, the author showed the Fried conjecture on closed locally symmetric manifolds of the reductive type.
 The proof is based on Bismut's explicit semisimple orbital integral formula \cite[Theorem 6.1.1]{B09}.
+(See Ma's talk \cite{Ma_bourbaki} at Séminaire Bourbaki for an introduction.)

 In this article, we extend most of the above results to orbifolds.
-The case of Cheeger-M\"uller/Bismut-Zhang Theorem involves, however, real difficulties as the existence of a Morse function whose gradient satisfies the Smale transversality condition is not clear to us, and is therefore not considered here.

-Now, we will describe our results in more details, and explain the techniques used in their proof.
+Now, we will describe our results in more details and explain the techniques used in the proof.